varchanaiyer/sexist_caution_bot/README.md

 Please feel free to push any sort of data or remark you find suitable to this project.
 I believe that sexism in workplace conversations is a global problem.
 I hope that this bot will be a step towards eliminating it.
 Therefore, I need crowdsourced to improve the model and make it more usable.

 ## Further Work
-- Logging to catch repeated offendors: The bot will log details of repeated offendors and will send a message to the workspace admin
+- Logging to catch repeated offendors: The bot will log details of repeated offendors and will send a message to the workspace admin.
+Regular offendors will also be shown and incremantal 'testosterone level' value
 - Audio Analysis: If the data gathered is signficant enough, we can move this to audio/speech reognition of sexist comments.
 For example this bot could be integerated with existing virtual assistants to give out warnings if a sexist remark is heard in a meeting.